parse-community/parse-react/README.md

 <h2 align="center">React, React Native, and React with SSR (e.g. Next.js) packages to interact with <a href="https://github.com/parse-community/parse-server">Parse Server</a> backend <i>(alpha)</i></h2>

 <p align="center">
-  This monorepo (mono respository) contains <b>experimental</b> packages that provide you easy, real-time, offline-first interaction with the powerful [Parse Server](https://github.com/parse-community/parse-server) backend from your applications.
+  This monorepo (mono respository) contains <b>experimental</b> packages that provide you easy, real-time, offline-first interaction with the powerful <a href="https://github.com/parse-community/parse-server">Parse Server</a> backend from your applications.
 </p>

 <br>